-As of the fall of 2021 the farm has two pot-belly pigs (named Miss Piggy and Barbie Q).
-They also have a 10-year-old miniature horse (name Sugar) and about 8 hens (including Betty, Veronica and the Dixie Chicks).
-The rooster’s name is Jug Head.
+Last year the farm had two pot-belly pigs (named Miss Piggy and Barbie Q).
+They also had a 10-year-old miniature horse (named Sugar) and about 8 hens (including Betty, Veronica and the Dixie Chicks).
+There was also a rooster named Jug Head.

-Other animals that visitors can see include 6 momma goats and three baby pigmy goats.
-They are available for both hugs and pictures.
-There are also 20 or so rabbits ranging from a few weeks old to about two-years-old.
-They live in the same pen as JP the friendly chicken.
+Other animals that visitors could see last year included 6 momma goats and three baby pigmy goats.
+They were available for both hugs and pictures.
+There were also 20 or so rabbits ranging from a few weeks old to about two-years-old.
+They lived in the same pen as JP the friendly chicken.